tonytins/twine-air/README.md

-## Twine Air
+## Khipu

-Twine Air (working title) is an experimental port of Twine, a tool for telling interactive, nonlinear stories, to Tauri from Electron.
-It is intended as a soft fork and backwards-compatible with the latest stable releases.
+Named after [recording devices](https://en.wikipedia.org/wiki/Quipu) fashioned from strings, Khipu is an experimental port of Twine, a tool for telling interactive, nonlinear stories, to Tauri from Electron.
+It is intended as a soft fork that is backwards-compatible with the latest stable releases.

+### KNOWN ISSUES

+- In-app (for lack of a better word) debugging, exporting files and hyperlinks doesn't work.

 ### SYNOPSIS